-To illustrate how this priority system works, consider the balance sheet of Whitman Inc., shown in Table 24-5.
-Assets have a book value of \$90 million.
-The claims are shown on the right-hand side of the balance sheet.
+on the right-hand side of the balance sheet.
 Note that the debentures are subordinated to the notes payable to banks.
 Whitman filed for bankruptcy under Chapter 11, but since no fair and feasible reorganization could be arranged, the trustee is liquidating the firm under Chapter 7.

-The assets as reported in the balance sheet are greatly overstated; they are, in fact, worth less than half the \$90 million at which they are carried.
+The assets as reported in the balance sheet are greatly overstated; they are, in fact, worth less than half the \$90 million that is shown.
 The following amounts are realized on liquidation: